Kitware/VTK/Documentation/release/dev/number-to-string-precision.md

-## vtkNumberToString : add options to specify notation and precision
+## vtkNumberToString : move class and add options to specify notation and precision

+`vtkNumberToString` now lives in Common/Core instead of IO/Core, to make the class more central and accessible to any VTK class needing to properly format numbers.

 `vtkNumberToString` has been enhanced to support printing formatted string from double and float values.
 A new method `SetNotation` can be used to specify whether the output should use scientific, fixed-point notation,